trustedci/OSCRP/OSCRP.md

 ## How to Use this Document

-The following sections of this document provides a list of common Open Science assets.
-Each asset is critical to a project's science mission in some way such that it represents a set of concerns.
-That is, if the asset is negatively impacted in some manner, it reduces the project's ability to carry out its mission.
+The following sections of this document provides a list of common Open Science Assets.
+Each Asset is critical to a project's science mission in some way such that it represents a set of concerns.
+That is, if the Asset is negatively impacted in some manner, it reduces the project's ability to carry out its mission.

-In this section, we describe how to use this list of common assets to understand a project's concerns, assess them, and begin the process of mitigating them.
+In this section, we describe how to use this list of common Assets to understand a project's concerns, assess them, and begin the process of mitigating them.

 The following are the intended steps for using this document.
 The expectation is that the first two steps are accomplished by the project PI working in collaboration with the project's designated cybersecurity lead.
 Subsequent steps are accomplished by the project cybersecurity lead.